vbilopav/SpaDotNetCoreApp/readme.md

 - node-sass to build css

 There are also dependencies for  `grpc-web` and `google-protobuf` for gRPC support.

-Client-side local libraries (bootstrap css and SystemJS for local fallbacks) are restored and maintained by Visual Studio Library Manager (see `libman.json` file).

 Following NPM script are defined: